-This Pesto Potato Pizza is easy to make at home and ready in just 30 minutes!
-Full of fresh flavors and colorful herbs, this vegan dinner is topped with decadent cashew cheese and a creamy sauce.
+This Potato Pesto Pizza is easy to make at home and ready in just 30 minutes!
+Full of fresh flavors and colorful herbs, this vegan dinner is topped with decadent cashew cheese and a creamy green sauce.
+Perfect for spring and summer dinners!

 - Olive oil